 Dr. Sarah Mess has either authored or reviewed and approved this content.

 Breast augmentation is the most commonly performed cosmetic surgery in the United States and one of the reasons for its popularity is how customizable it is.1 With the wide variety of breast implant sizes, shapes, and styles available, women are able to choose very natural-looking breast augmentation or opt for more dramatic breast enlargement with breast implant surgery.
 Whatever your aesthetic goals, Dr. Sarah Mess can help you meet them.
 Dr. Mess is a Board Certified Plastic Surgeon in Columbia, MD specializing in personalized breast augmentation.

 Why Get Breast Implants?

-At our plastic surgery practice, we see a diverse range of women from the Baltimore area, as well as those who travel from all over the country to benefit from Dr. Mess’s experience and skill.
+At our plastic surgery practice, we see a diverse range of women from the Baltimore and DMV area, as well as those who travel from all over the country to benefit from Dr. Mess’s experience and skill.
 There is no single type of woman who gets breast implants—women of all ages and backgrounds have breast augmentation, and each one has her own personal reasons for her decision.
 Women who choose breast augmentation may want to:

 - Feel more feminine or more confident